Slingbox users who add a Google Chromecast dongle into the mix can now enjoy live broadcasts on any TV.

 For those unaware, the Slingbox is a device that plugs into the users home set-top box and enables them to access live television or DVR recordings over the internet wherever they roam.

 Currently, Slingbox owners are restricted to watching their television content via mobile or web.
+This new addition means it can be sent via the app to any Chromecast compatible television or monitor.

 “Every day, we hear your suggestions about how to make Sling better.
 Over the past few months, we’ve heard about one thing more than any other via your social media messages, emails and calls: Chromecast,” the company wrote on its official blog.